coralingberlandau/lista_frontend/README.md

    - Create and manage lists by category (e.g., shopping, tasks, travel).
    - Add tasks with notes, images, and deadlines.
    - Mark tasks as complete.
+   - **Delete Lists**: Option to delete unwanted or unused lists.
+   - **Update Lists**: Update existing lists by adding or removing items, or modifying list details.
+   - **Recycle Lists**: Option to reuse existing lists, including saving and restoring lists for future use.

 2. **List Sharing**
    - Share lists with others via email.